1 November 2023

 Fixed-rates

-A fixed loan rate will stay the same for a pre-defined term of the mortgage, regardless of what happens to interest rates across the market.
-The period of the fixed rate will depend on the agreement of the loan.
-You might see it advertised as a “two-year fix” or “five-year fix” and when the agreed time comes to an end, you’ll move to a standard variable rate unless you remortgage at a fixed-rate.
+A fixed loan rate will stay the same for a pre-defined period of the mortgage, regardless of what happens to interest rates across the market.
+The period of the fixed rate will depend on the agreement between borrower and lender.
+You might see rates of “two-year fixed” or “five-year fixed” advertised, which simply refer to the length of time a set interest rate lasts.
+When the agreed fixed rate period comes to an end, the borrower moves to a standard variable rate unless they enter into a new fixed rate agreement with their lender.

 If you wish to live in your home for a minimum of five years, a fixed-rate loan makes it easier to forecast your repayment costs.